Why Companies are Moving from Traditional to Cloud-Based EDI

 In short, when you need to connect legacy, on-premise processes, systems, and applications within your environment to cloud applications - which is the case for most businesses today - cloud EDI offers more elasticity and business agility.

-Common Challenges with EDI
+Common Challenges with Traditional EDI

 Because many traditional EDI providers have become outdated as more companies embrace cloud IT strategies, it becomes more difficult for enterprises to conduct successful EDI in order to keep up with the demands of modern customers.
 Here are some of the most common challenges enterprises face from their EDI technologies and why they should strongly consider a move to a cloud-based EDI solution.